Brendan Schwab

-Brendan Schwab (born 10 March 1968) is an Australian sports administrator, trade union official and lawyer, specialising in labour law, human rights law, collective bargaining and dispute resolution, particularly in professional team sports.
-On 1 July 2015, he was appointed the Executive Director of the World Players Association, based in Nyon, Switzerland as an autonomous sector of UNI Global Union.
+Brendan Schwab [ˈbɹendən ʃwaːb] (born 10 March 1968) is an Australian sports administrator, trade union official, and lawyer who specialises in labour law, human rights law, collective bargaining, and dispute resolution with a particular focus on professional team sports.
+On 1 July 2015, he was appointed the Executive Director of the World Players Association, based in Nyon, Switzerland, as an autonomous sector of UNI Global Union.

 The World Players Association (World Players) represents 85,000 players across professional sport through more than 100 player associations in over 60 countries under the #WorldPlayersUnited strategy.
-World Players has been particularly active in ensuring the fundamental human rights of the athletes and everyone involved in the delivery of world sport are protected, respected and upheld in accordance with the United Nations Guiding Principles on Business and Human Rights (UNGPs).
+World Players has been particularly active in ensuring the fundamental human rights of the athletes and everyone involved in the delivery of world sport are protected, respected, and upheld in accordance with the United Nations Guiding Principles on Business and Human Rights (UNGPs).
 In particular: